Abe Lincoln may have said that you can’t always please everyone.

 41. Drugstore Beetle

-Along with other types of beetles in Minnesota, Drugstore Beetles also live on dead or dying plants.
+Along with other types of beetles in Minnesota, Drugstore Beetles live on dead or dying plants.
 They are common pests that can be found throughout the United States.

 Usually, they are in grocery stores, drugstores, bakeries, or any other place where flour products are sold.

 Besides, they lay their eggs near a food source and feed on decaying matter.
-The adults have a lifespan of about one year, while the larvae can take up to two years to mature into an adult.
+The adults have a lifespan of about one year, while the larvae can take up to two years to mature into an adults.

 42. Dung Beetle

-The Dichotomius spp. is one such species that are only found in Minnesota, North America.
+The Dichotomius spp. is one such species that is only found in Minnesota, North America.
 They can be identified by their black-and-white coloration, with a D on their wings for males or no letter for females.

 43. Earth-boring Scarab Beetle